fachrihms/SQL_Job_Market_Practice/README.md

 ### Closing Thoughts

-This project realy enhanced my SQL skils and provide valuable insights into the Data Analyst job market.
+This project really enhanced my SQL skils and provide valuable insights into the Data Analyst job market.